vermastutz/US-Power-Outages/README.md

 The plot below shows the number of outages occurring in each month across the data's timeframe (January 2000 to July 2016).
-The plot allows us to interpret any seasonal trends, such as an increase in outages during winter months when storms are more frequent or during summer months when high electricity demand can lead to failures.
+The plot allows us to interpret any seasonal trends, such as an increase in outages during certain months when storms are more frequent or during summer months when high electricity demand can lead to failures.
+This plot specifically shows us that there is a significant rise in the number of power outages that occur during June and July, this could be because of the high electricity demand during these hot summer months.
 Identifying seasonal trends can help in preparing for periods with higher risks of outages and planning maintenance accordingly.

 <iframe